wysaid/android-gpuimage-plus/README.md

 ## Build

-* Options to know in `local.properties`:
+* Important options in `local.properties`:
-  * `usingCMakeCompile=true`: Compile the native library with CMake if set to true.
-(Default to false, so you can use the prebuilt libs)
+  * `usingCMakeCompile=true`: Set to true to compile the native library with CMake.
+Defaults to false, allowing the use of prebuilt libraries.
-  * `usingCMakeCompileDebug=true`: Compile the native library in Debug Mode if set to true.
-(Default to false)
+  * `usingCMakeCompileDebug=true`: Set to true to compile the native library in Debug Mode.
+Defaults to false.
-  * `disableVideoModule=true`: Disable the video recording feature(Useful for image only scenarios).
-The whole jni module size will be very small.
-(Default to false)
+  * `disableVideoModule=true`: Set to true to disable the video recording feature, which is useful for image-only scenarios.
+This reduces the size of the native library significantly.
+Defaults to false.
+  * `enable16kPageSizes=true`: Set to true to enable [16k page sizes](https://developer.android.com/guide/practices/page-sizes#16-kb-impact) for the native library, applicable only in CMake compile mode.
+Defaults to false.

 * Build with `Android Studio` and CMake: (Recommended)
   * Put `usingCMakeCompile=true` in your `local.properties`